jakobharder/anno1800-jakobs-mods/mods/service-docklands/README.md

 ## Changes

-### 1.2.1
+### 1.2

+- 1.2.4: Fixed warnings when used without New World Docklands
-- New build icon
+- 1.2.1: New build icon
+- New World Docklands support.

 ### Older

-- 1.2: New World Docklands support.
 - 1.1: Fixed lights

 ## Translations